 Our costs for travelling Australia

-We’ve done 3 significant trips and recorded the expenses on all of them, which you can see below:
+We’ve done 3 significant trips and are in the middle of our Big Lap of Australia now, and have recorded the expenses on all of them, (and are continuing to do so) which you can see below:

-105 cents a kilometer in 80 series 3 weeks up north but two vehicles, so really only 53c a kilometer per vehicle
+105 cents a kilometre in 80 series 3 weeks up north but two vehicles, so really only 53c a kilometre per vehicle

 82 cents a kilometre in the 80 series Kimberley trip